bernhardHartleb/MicroZedKernel/00-sdcard-setup.md

-##SD card setup for the MicroZedBoard
+##SD card setup for the our development board

 Prompt:

     ~$ means your pc
-    microZed$ the MicroZed
+    zybo$ the target Zybo board

 ###Setup the SD-card